 Alex Newman is an international freelance journalist, educator and consultant.
 As a freelance journalist he writes for the New American.
-He is the co-author of the book, “Crimes of the Educators”.
-The United Nations wa founded October 24, 1945, 71 years ago.
+He is the co-author of the book, ‘Crimes of the Educators’.

-A look at the founding of the organization, and a brief review of its history, were followed by an analysis of the organization’s current make-up, which consists largely of countries that oppress minorities, often conducting or financing terrorism and jihad.
-The newly selected Seretary General of the United Nations is António Guterres of Portugal, who is proud of being a socialist.
-One of his latest roles was to orchestrate the massive move of hundreds of thousands of Muslims, dubbed “refugees”, to countries across Europe and the United States.
-The United States, as a member of the Security Council, signed off on his selection despite his record.
+The United Nations was founded October 24, 1945.
+A look at the founding of the organization and a brief review of its history, were followed by an analysis of the organization’s current make-up, which consists largely of countries that oppress minorities, often conducting or financing terrorism and jihad.
+The newly selected secretary general of the United Nations is Antonio Guterres of Portugal, who is proud of being a socialist.
+One of his latest roles was to orchestrate the massive move of hundreds of thousands of Muslims, dubbed ‘refugees’, to countries across Europe and the United States.
+The U.S., as a member of the U.N.
+Security Council, signed off on his selection despite his record.
 He is scheduled to assume the post January 1, 2017.

-The United States under the current administration, has worked to transfer control from the United States to the United Nations in many ways, supporting liberal “conventions” that strip parental rights, gun rights, and other fundamental rights under the U.S. Constitution.
-Most recently, the administration pushed for—and succeeded—in transfering control of the Internet from an independent agency in the United States, to a United Nations agency, that will likely reflect the make-up of U.N. member nations.
+The current U.S. administration has worked to transfer control from our nation to the U.N. in many ways, supporting liberal ‘conventions’ that strip parental rights, gun rights and other fundamental rights under our Constitution.
+Most recently, the administration pushed for—and succeeded—in transferring control of the Internet from an independent agency in the U.S. to a U.N. agency that will likely reflect the make-up of U.N. member nations.